DV

 What is the difference between SPLG and VTI?

-SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
+SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a large cap approach, while VTI (Vanguard Total Stock Market ETF) tracks CRSP US Total Market Index with a basket approach.
 They are issued by State Street and Vanguard respectively.

 Can I hold both SPLG and VTI?